mekowalski/streams-client/NOTES.md

   - Display Sign in/out Buttons
   - [] `renderAuthButton()` needs to actually render a clickable button to sign in/out
+    - Buttons display correctly and can be clicked BUT, there is no function yet

     - AUTH COMPONENT
     - [x] Actually initiate OAuth process